Reuben Andrews

 His recent work includes:

 • Merchant Interchange Fee Umbrella Proceedings.
-Acting as junior counsel for the Merchant Claimants in Trial 2A on merchant pass-on, and for the Merchant Claimants and the CICC Class Representatives in Trial 2B on acquirer pass-on.
+Junior counsel for the Merchant Claimants in Trial 2A (concerning merchant pass-on), and for the Merchant Claimants and the CICC Class Representatives in Trial 2B (concerning acquirer pass-on) (see press).

 • Bulk Mail v IDS (formerly Royal Mail).
-Acting as junior counsel for the class representative, including in the class representative’s successful Collective Proceedings Order application.
+Junior counsel for the class representative, including in the class representative’s successful Collective Proceedings Order application (see press).

-• Acting as sole counsel in a novel county court case concerning jurisdiction and competition law matters.
+• Acting as sole counsel in a novel County Court case concerning jurisdiction and the Competition Act 1998.

-During pupillage, he assisted on a range of competition law and regulatory matters, including:
+During pupillage, he assisted on a wide range of competition law and regulatory matters, including:

 • A standalone carriage dispute.

-• An advice for a funder on the merits of pursuing a collective proceedings order in a niche market.
+• Advising a litigation funder on the merits of pursuing a collective proceedings order in a niche market.

-• An advice for a foreign competition authority in respect of its merger regime.
+• Advising a foreign competition authority in respect of its merger regime.

 • A hearing involving remedies following appeals under Section 192 of the Communications Act 2003.